ravi-rajakumar/Zombie-Simulator/README.md

 - Humans will choose to sleep for around 8 hours if their stamina and sleep time get low enough
 - Stamina decays at varying rates depending on the human's actions.
 100% of stamina is lost for every: 1 hour of fighting; 2 hours of running; 8 hours of walking; 16 hours of idling.
 - Agressiveness determines humans' tendency to attack vs. try to run away when encountering zombies.
 It automatically increases following survival of fights with zombies.
+- Selflessness (heroism) is a personality trait that doesn't increase over time, and that allows humns to overcome the urge to run away from a zombie attacking another human.
+It will overcome at most one negative influence, and then is reset every turn.
 - Humans who idle around one another learn how to fight zombies better through conversation.
-10 minutes of conversation will get the learner to halfway between their own ability and their teacher's
+10 minutes of conversation will get the learner to halfway between their own ability and their teacher's.

 ## Units